illlustr/NAIIVE/content/services/application/request.md

 ---

 - **( * )**: Required
-- **Development Platform**: to ensure compatibility of the technology is available for your platform.
+- **Development Platform**: we will ensure the project assets & source code can be openned in this platform.
 - **Base Target Platform**: the main platform for testing during the development process.
 - **Maintenance and Support**: this applies after the project is completed.
   - **None**: We will not involved in maintenance and support.